Yuan-Meng/personal_website_2.0/content/notes/rag/index.md

 {{< figure src="https://truera.com/wp-content/uploads/2024/03/TruEra-The-Rag-Triad-1.png" caption="The RAG triad for evaluating relevance (source: [TruEra](https://truera.com/ai-quality-education/generative-ai-rags/what-is-the-rag-triad/))." width="600">}}

-Nowadays, RAG evaluation has become more comprehensive.
+RAG evaluation has become more comprehensive now.
 For instance, in addition to the triad, LlamaIndex also [outlined](https://developers.llamaindex.ai/python/framework/module_guides/evaluating/) several other metrics:

 - **Correctness**: Whether the generated answer matches that of the reference answer given the query (requires labels).
 - **Semantic similarity**: Whether the predicted answer is semantically similar to the reference answer (requires labels).